jooray/funding-rate-tools/README.md

 **Arguments:**
 - `--symbols`: Space-separated list of symbols (e.g., BTCUSDT ETHUSDT).
 Default: BTCUSDT ETHUSDT
+- **Refresh options** (mutually exclusive):
+  - `--smart-refresh`: Only refresh data if enough time has passed since last funding rate (default behavior).
+  - `--always-refresh`: Always refresh data from API regardless of when last update occurred.
   - `--no-refresh`: Do not refresh data from API; use existing data in database.
 - `--verbose`: Print debug and info messages.
 - `--json`: Output results as a JSON map from pair to numeric p.a. rate (no `% p.a.` suffix).
 - `--exchange`: Choose exchange for funding rates (`binance`, `hyperliquid`, or `bybit`).
 Default: `binance`.